 Reporting means providing information to Grinnell College that an incident of prohibited conduct (sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, sexual exploitation, or stalking) has occurred.
 Upon receiving a report, the College’s Title IX team will lead a prompt and equitable response in order to support the individuals involved and to protect the College community.
 We recognize that the decision whether or not to report sexual misconduct is difficult.
 There are confidential support resources on campus and in the community available to individuals not ready or wishing to make a report to the College.

-Grinnell College is committed to providing a variety of welcoming and accessible ways for community members to voice concerns about and report instances of alleged sexual harassment.
+Grinnell College is committed to providing a variety of welcoming and accessible ways for community members to voice concerns about and report instances of prohibited conduct.
 Reporting an issue is the best way for the community to help you receive the resources, support, and accommodations available at Grinnell.
 Not only does reporting help you, communication about issues related to sexual harassment and misconduct can help prevent sexual misconduct and sexual violence.
 The information community members report can illuminate patterns of behavior, immediate threats to the safety of the community, and systemic issues.

 If you would like to make a report, contact one of the following on-campus reporting options:

 Angela Voos, Title IX Coordinator

 Nollen House, 1121 Park St.